FarahBaracat/farahbaracat.github.io/blog/_posts/2022-04-10-daily-logs.md

 ## Day 5: April 26, 2022
 ### Today's Progress
 - In the past days, I was working on the demo for Capocaccia's 2022 with the MIA hand.
 We wanted to have a pipeline ready in which a spiking neural network is mapped onto a neuromorphic chip which interfaces with the hand.
--
+- Continued working on the [EDA notebook](https://github.com/FarahBaracat/ninapro_db8)